U.S. Special Counsel Mueller to testify before House panels on July 17: statement

 A representative for Mueller did not immediately respond to a request for comment.

-Mueller’s report, released publicly in April, found Russia meddled in the 2016 U.S. presidential election and that Republican President Donald Trump’s election campaign had multiple contacts with Russian officials.
+Mueller’s 448-page report, released publicly in April, found Russia meddled in the 2016 presidential election and that Republican President Donald Trump’s election campaign had multiple contacts with Russian officials.

 But the report found insufficient evidence to establish a criminal conspiracy between the campaign and Moscow.